sandialabs/canary/docs/source/user/configuration.sections.rst

 variables
 ---------

-Set environment variables that will be set during runtime.
+Set environment variables that will be set during test execution.

 .. code-block:: yaml